View running processes on a Linux system

 First lets start with an introduction to the ps (process status) command.
 This is used to display information on active processes, including their process identification numbers (PIDs).
 A process, also referred to as a task, is an executing (running) instance of a program.
 Every process is assigned a unique PID by the system and you can killing a Linux process by referencing these PIDs.

-While logged in as root, type the following in your terminal window to show active processes on the system.
+With escalated privileges type the following in your terminal window to show active processes on the system.
 As the list of processes can be quite long and occupy more than a single screen, the output of ps aux can be piped (transferred) to the less command, which lets it be viewed one screen full at a time.
 The output can be advanced one screen forward by pressing the SPACE bar and one screen backward by pressing the b key.

 The a option tells ps to list the processes of all users on the system rather than just those of the current user, with the exception of group leaders and processes not associated with a terminal.
 A group leader is the first member of a group of related processes.